Skip to content

 • eating and drinking

 The amount of help needed varies with each person and their circumstances.
 You might need only a few visits a week or several visits a day.
-Over a period of up to several weeks, the amount of help you need should reduce quickly, as your confidence and ability improves.
+Over a period of up to six weeks, the amount of help you need should reduce quickly, as your confidence and ability improves.

 After reablement